Simulation of single-qubit open quantum systems: RECOMBINATION

-as the number of exponentials, and hence channels $T^{(j)}_{t'}$, appearing in the expression $[S_{2k}(t/r)]^x$.
-In order to obtain the desired result, we then prove the following theorem, a direct generalization of the work in \cite{papa} to the superoperator setting.
+as the number of exponentials, and hence quantum channels, in the expression $[S_2(t/r)]^x$.
+The desired bound on $N_\mathrm{exp}$ is then expressed in the following theorem, a direct generalization of the work in \cite{papa} to the superoperator setting, restricted to the case of $k = 1$ in light of the above considerations.